 You can try it right now.

-Do a search for any type of business, and click around to a few websites.
+Search any business and click around to a few websites.
 Notice your thought process in those first few hundred milliseconds.

 But what does this mean for you?

 It means that every little detail throughout the customer journey carries weight.
-Individually, and collectively, these make-or-break messages are sent by your logo, your story, your typefaces, design, your voice, imagery, ads and appearance.
+Individually and collectively, these make-or-break messages are sent by your logo, story, typefaces, design, voice, imagery, ads and appearance.
 Everything matters, from start to finish.